 Miraculously, I remembered I had it and pulled it out in time for my son’s 10-month milestone picture.
 We also put him in it before visiting a pick your own pumpkin patch.
 The pictures we took are some of my favourites from his first year and I will treasure them forever.
 Not only are these images lovely to look back on, but those and pictures make the perfect 18th-birthday-party fodder.
 Dress up is one of the Halloween activities for babies that should not be missed.

 As well as the bargain pumpkin buy, I was also given some cracking hand-me-downs.
-Over the Halloween period, my little babe also dressed up as a skeleton and a vampire.
+Over the Halloween period, my little babe also dressed up as a skeleton, a spider and a vampire.

 If you don’t know anybody with Halloween costumes to pass on, then check out the local charity shops.
-These costumes obviously have a very short shelf life.
-People are often keen to pass these items on once the holiday has passed, so keep your eye out for a bargain.
+Children love to dress up over Halloween, but these costumes tend to have a very short shelf life.
+That means that people are often keen to pass these items on once the holiday has passed, so keep your eye out for a bargain.

 I think it’s nice to document your baby’s first Halloween, as long as the activity is thrifty, fun and it isn’t too complicated to recreate at home.
 I think these ideas fall into that category.
 The bumkin, spooky feet and dress-up images have all been safely stored in the baby keepsake box and I’m sure we will look back on those items in the years to come with a smile.